 - Load balancer quota: If you intend to create a load balancer to distribute traffic between the nodes running a service in a Kubernetes cluster, sufficient load balancer quota must be available in the region.
 See Creating Load Balancers to Distribute Traffic Between Cluster Nodes.

 - Within your tenancy, there must already be a compartment to contain the necessary network resources (VCN, subnets, internet gateway, route table, security lists).
 If such a compartment does not exist already, you will have to create it.
 Note that the network resources can reside in the root compartment.
 However, if you expect multiple teams to create clusters, best practice is to create a separate compartment for each team.

 - Within the compartment, network resources (VCN, subnets, internet gateway, route table, security lists) must be appropriately configured in each region in which you want to create and deploy clusters.
-For example, to create a highly available cluster spanning three availability domains, the VCN must include three subnets in different availability domains for node pools, and two further subnets for load balancers.
+For example, to create a highly available cluster spanning three availability domains, the VCN must include three subnets in different availability domains for node pools, and optionally (but usually) one or two further subnets for load balancers.
 When creating a new cluster, you can have Container Engine for Kubernetes automatically create and configure new network resources for the new cluster, or you can specify existing network resources.
 If you specify existing network resources, you or somebody else must have already configured those resources appropriately.
 See Network Resource Configuration for Cluster Creation and Deployment.

 - Within the root compartment of your tenancy, a policy statement (

 Allow service OKE to manage all-resources in tenancy) must be defined to give Container Engine for Kubernetes access to resources in the tenancy.
 See Create Policy for Container Engine for Kubernetes (Required)

 To create and/or manage clusters, you must belong to one of the following: